fernandopalafox/fernandopalafox.github.io/content/writing/unreasonable.md

 But honestly that sounds like a fair trade to me."

 # Acknowledgements
-Thank you to all my friends and family who have encouraged me to keep pushing for what I believe in, even when i'm unreasonable about it :)
+Thank you to all my friends, family, and mentors who have encouraged me to keep pushing for what I believe in, even when i'm unreasonable about it :)

 # Related
 - *The Structure of Scientific Revolutions* by Thomas Kuhn.